Kalikananda Abadhut: Biography

-Abadhut born to Anathnath Mukherjee in Bhowanipore, Kolkata.
+Abadhut born to Anathnath Mukherjee in Bhowanipore, Calcutta (now Kolkata) of Bengal Presidency.
 His real name was Dulal Chandra Mukherjee but he took a pen name Kalikananda Abadhut.
 After the death of his wife he became saint in Mahakaleshwar Jyotirlinga Temple in Ujjain.
 He was mostly popular for his book Marutirtha Hinglaj which is based on real life experience about his pilgrimage to Hinglaj.
 The film Marutirtha Hinglaj on his travelogue was also released in 1959.
+He edited the book of Upanishads.
 He resided few years in Uddharanpur, Bardhaman to gather experiences before writing another novel Uddharanpurer Gat.
 Abadhuta also practised Tantra in his personal life.
 He established Rudrachandi Math in Chinsurah and live his last life there till death.

+He was secretly associated with revolutionary work.
+He hid himself in different places for two decades.
+The names of those places are still unknown.
+He spent several places hiding in Faridpur of Bangladesh, Burma (now Myanmar) outside India, Ujjain in Madhya Pradesh.
+He was also a pujari of the Kalimandir of Kashi in Uttar Pradesh and also spent several years of his life at Jajan in Murshidabad, Uddharanpur Ghat in Burdwan.
+He also visited Hinglaj Mata mandir in Balochistan province of Pakistan.